 Wild Cherry Bark (Prunus serotina)

 Wild cherry bark, like English ivy, has a sedative effect.
-It has a calming effect on the respiratory system, and helps easing the pressure and strain associated with a serious cough like whooping cough.
+It has a calming effect on the respiratory system and helps to ease the pressure and strain associated with a serious cough like whooping cough.

 Great Mullein (Verbascum thapus)